 The story of the Mormon Battalion began in early 1846 as members of The Church of Jesus Christ of Latter-day Saints prepared to abandon their city of Nauvoo, Illinois.
 Persecution and mob violence had made it impossible for them to stay.
 Under the direction of Brigham Young, President of the Quorum of the Twelve Apostles, they would leave their homes and most of their belongings behind.
 They would eventually establish a new community in the Salt Lake Valley.

 Before the Saints left Nauvoo, President Young assigned Jesse C. Little to ask the United States government for help with the emigration.
 Little sent a letter to U.S. President James K. Polk.
-The letter detailed the Mormons' plan to travel over the Rocky Mountains and settle in Mexican territory.2 The letter also contained a warning: if they did not receive help from the U.S. government, they would be willing to accept assistance from rival governments.3
+The letter detailed the Saints' plan to travel over the Rocky Mountains and settle in Mexican territory.2 The letter also contained a warning: if they did not receive help from the U.S. government, they would be willing to accept assistance from rival governments.3

 At that time, the United States was engaged in the Mexican-American War, a battle for land that was then Mexican territory.
-Concerned about thousands of Mormons heading into enemy territory, President Polk ordered U.S. Army officials to recruit a few hundred Mormons to enlist in the army.
+Concerned about thousands of Saints heading into enemy territory, President Polk ordered U.S. Army officials to recruit a few hundred Saints to enlist in the army.
 President Polk said he hoped "to conciliate [the Mormons], attach them to our country, & prevent them from taking part against us."4

 The Saints were building temporary settlements in the Middle Missouri River Valley when the army expedition met up with them.
 Army Captain James Allen worked with Brigham Young to recruit volunteers.
-After three weeks, about 500 Mormons had enlisted for one year of service.
+After three weeks, about 500 Saints had enlisted for one year of service.
 The battalion consisted of five companies, each with approximately 100 men.
 More than 30 women and 40 children accompanied them.
 They mustered, or assembled, in the Council Bluffs area of Iowa.
 The first four companies left July 20, 1846, and the fifth left two days later.

 Why Were Members of the Mormon Battalion Willing to March to the Pacific Coast?

-At first, many Mormons were hesitant to march with the army.
+At first, many Saints were hesitant to march with the army.
 They wanted to stay with their families, and they felt no loyalty to the United States government.
 After all, they were about to turn their backs on the United States, partly because they felt that government leaders had turned their backs when the Saints had needed protection and support.

 Why did 500 volunteers agree to join the army?
 They joined because they listened to President Brigham Young, a living prophet.
 Captain Allen never would have been able to persuade them to enlist.
 But President Young knew that their service would provide funds to help the Saints reach the Salt Lake Valley, allowing them to gather as a covenant people.
 With trust in the Lord and a prophet, volunteers prepared to march with the U.S. Army.